BlueboatAU/aic-disco-impact/README.md

-# Guy's Hugo & Bootstrap4 Boilerplate
+# AIC Discovery to Impact Repo
-This is the repo to start new websites
+This is the repo for the AIC Discovery to Impact website

 ## Usage Instructions
 [Install Hugo](https://gohugo.io/) (currently built with v0.54.0) and clone the repo to edit locally.
 Use 'hugo server' at localhost:1313 to view changes.